moai-edu/static-site/README.md

 # MoaiEdu Static Site

-This is the static site for MoaiEdu.
+This is the static site for MoaiEdu..